 Editorial Policies

-SEISENSE Journal of Management (SJOM) operates on a unique publication frequency that combines the advantages of both annual and continuous publishing models.
+SEISENSE Journal of Management (SEIJOM) operates on a unique publication frequency that combines the advantages of both annual and continuous publishing models.
 Under this approach, articles are published as soon as they successfully pass the rigorous peer-review process, are accepted, undergo meticulous copyediting, and are thoroughly proofread.

 Why Annual (Continuous) Publishing?